RenzeLou/RenzeLou.github.io/_pages/about.md

 - Jun.
 2022: Two of our works were submitted to EMNLP 2022.
 - May 2022: **I received several Ph.D. offers and chose Temple University finally.**
 - Apr.
 2022: One of my works was submitted to ARR Apr.
-- Feb.
-2022: One of my works was submitted to ARR Feb.
+- Mar.
+2022: Released a collation of massive QA corpora (i.e., [Datasets for Question Answering](https://github.com/RenzeLou/Datasets-for-Question-Answering)).
+- Jan.
+2022: Awarded "Outstanding Technical Contribution Bonus for OpenVINO" from Intel.
 - Oct.
 2021: I came to CUHK-SZ and recieved a research assistantship, advised by Prof. Yan Song.
 - Aug.
 2021: **One of my works was accepted by EMNLP 2021.**